 Two weeks ago the 89th Academy Awards, The Oscars, aired on the ABC network.
 As usual, we (those who give a rats ass about ‘trivial’ award shows) waited with bated breath to see the results.
 I would have been lumped into this category but sadly it was Monday morning for me in Japan and I was at work.
-This didn’t prevent from tuning via Twitter.
+This didn’t prevent me from tuning via Twitter.
 I enjoyed reading the tweets and seeing some recognizable names as winner.
 The final and most talked about moment, occurred when the announcement for Best Picture was done.
 First, La La Land was announced as the winner with all the cast on stage, and some giving speeches.
-It was then that someone from the production team ran on stage (mind you, all this was happening live) to tell them there had been a mixup and Moonlight actually one.
+It was then that someone from the production team ran on stage (mind you, all this was happening live) to tell them there had been a mixup and Moonlight actually won.
 Just to point out, this isn’t a blog about Oscar night.
 Like many of the viewers at home, I didn’t see either film but with this whole spectacle, I had to see them but there was only one problem.
 La La Land was the only one being shown in the theatre so that meant I’d have to stream Moonlight (womp).

 The weekend following the Oscars, I decided I’d watch La La Land first, then I’d see Moonlight.
 Surprised is too mild a word to describe what I saw at the theatre.
 The movie was almost sold out so I had to take whatever seat was available, in the front row. *insert eye roll* LOL.
 Anyways, I took my seat and was ready to get lost in La La Land.
-During the movie, I found myself analyzing every scene as if I worked for Rotten Tomatoes or something.
+During the movie, I found myself analyzing every scene as if I worked for IMDb or something.
 I love my girl Emma Stone.
 She can/could do no wrong in my book especially after watching House Bunny when she played Natalie, but Mia fell flat for me.
-Now you might be thinking this kid has lost his mind if thinks he’s going to offer any worthwhile feedback on such a masterful piece when he likes House Bunny.
+Now you might be thinking this kid has lost his mind if he thinks he’s going to offer any worthwhile feedback on such a “masterful” piece when he likes House Bunny.
 You probably have a point but if I was paying to watch an Oscar nominated film for Best Picture, you better believe I will talk about it.

 “…the hype that surrounded La La Land was hugely misplaced.”

 I couldn’t wrap my mind around why this movie received the awards it had since it’s release.
 Though I hadn’t yet seen Moonlight, I would have been pissed if it lost to this.
 What does he know?
 He doesn’t know anything about musical theatre.
 He doesn’t know the technical elements that go into making such a film.
 Hey, you’re right!
 I don’t know, which is why the movie should have blown me away.
 It should have made me want to watch every musical type romance film there ever was.
-I won’t even get into the fact that I’ve seen and love Bye Bye Birdie, Westside Story and Chicago, all of which I love.
-So I have pretty good idea of what makes these type of movies great.
+I won’t even get into the fact that I’ve seen Bye Bye Birdie, Westside Story and Chicago, all of which I love.
+So I have a pretty good idea of what makes these type of movies great.
 But because Hollywood basically wets itself for any musical, there was no way they’d ever give this movie a fair critique.

 Let’s look at the only two characters worth mentioning, Mia and Sebastian, played by Emma Stone and Ryan Gosling (Hollywood’s darlings).
-One could say that the actors did a good job in carrying the entire show but I that was one of my issues with it.
+One could say that the actors did a good job in carrying the entire show but that was one of my issues with it.
 Mia and Sebastian weren’t interesting enough as characters for the entire movie to only focus on them.
-Mia same from what seemed to be a middle class family who had hopes of her being a lawyer but wanted something more partly because of her aunt’s work in the film industry.
+Mia came from what seemed to be a middle class family who had hopes of her being a lawyer but she wanted something more partly because of her aunt’s work in the film industry.
 We learnt she had been auditioning for 6 years for different roles, maybe landed a few but lost out to other redheads.
 Sebastian had dreams of owning his own jazz club.
 They both had their ‘struggles’ until they caught a break and voila, their dreams came true.
 Sounds good right?
 Then what could be my problem?

 Mia had roommates.
 I would have loved to see their relationship with each other.
 Though the depiction of struggling actors and actresses who share an apartment may be true of Hollywood, it isn’t all roses and sunshines which is what La La Land portrayed.
 Yes, it’s a lighthearted drama but that doesn’t mean we couldn’t have delved into, hashtag: roommate woes.
 Let me remind you of my unwavering love and support for Emma but I feel like she didn’t add anything special to the role of Mia.
 Could she have done anything more?
 I guess not, after all, she won the Academy Award for Best Actress.